Craig Smith (musician): 1977–2012: later years and death

-Suzannah Jordan, the third member of The Happeners trio, ran into Smith in LA in 1977; he was homeless but did not display any mental health issues.
+Suzannah Jordan, the third member of The Happeners trio, ran into Smith in LA in 1977; he was homeless but did not display any obvious mental health issues.
 He drifted in and out of mental hospitals until the mid-1980s when funding was cut, and would then spend the next years homeless.
 He also had various run-ins with the law.
 In 1981 or 1982 he saw another old friend and told her he had been recording music.
 He has been indeed recording music, according to Mike Stax, as late as the late 1990s, which includes the 1994 song "Waves", which was released on the 2018 CD version of the album Love is Our Existence.
 By the early 2000s his "ramblings" had moved from Eastern philosophy/his Maitreya Kali persona to aliens.
 Smith died on March 16, 2012.
 His family declined to collect his ashes, and they were eventually collected by journalist Mike Stax.